🧠 Second Brain

 # Having Faith in your Intuition

-Faith plays a big role when listening to your intuition.
-You wouldn’t do long if you didn’t believe or trust in something.
-Therefore, listening to your gut is critical, and having faith after you listen is key, too.
-David Perell talks about it here too.
-Examples are Steve Jobs wanting to have fan-less computers, which seems so counterintuitive, but only paid off much later with the iPod and iPad.
+Faith plays a significant role when listening to your intuition.
+You wouldn’t do long without believing or trusting in something.
+Therefore, listening to your gut is critical, and having faith after listening is also key.
+David Perell talks about it here, too.
+An example is Steve Jobs wanting to have fan-less computers, which seemed counterintuitive but only paid off with the iPod and iPad much later.

 Origin: follow your gut, from The Pathless Path (Paul Millerd).
 Jason Fried talked about it, and many others.